A Comparison of 8 Buttercream Frostings (and How to Pick the Right One)

 Don’t Choose Swiss Meringue Buttercream if:

-- You don’t like the taste of butter; the meringue offers minimal flavor.
-The sugar and egg white proteins help cut the fattiness of the butter, but the base flavor for this buttercream leans more vanilla-buttery.
+- You don’t like butter's taste; the meringue offers minimal flavor.
+The sugar and egg white proteins help cut the butterfat, but the base flavor of this buttercream leans more toward vanilla butter.

 I like to think of German Buttercream as the more sophisticated older sister of Ermine Buttercream.
 It has a very similar whipped cream-like texture and is not very sweet.
-Instead of a cooked pudding flavor like Ermine, German buttercream has an amazingly delicious complex vanilla custard flavor.
+Instead of a cooked pudding flavor like Ermine, German buttercream has an amazingly delicious, complex vanilla custard flavor.
 If you’re ready to step up your Ermine Frosting, this is the next one for you to try.

 Choose German Buttercream if: